Part III Entry 44 of 84

 The ethical dimension extends beyond personal harm.
 The production of pornography involves real people in conditions that range from consensual to exploitative to severely harmful.
 Choosing not to examine the provenance of what you consume because examining it would be inconvenient is itself an ethical failure.
 You do not get to benefit from an industry's products while declining to know what the industry does.
 The same logic that applies to fast fashion or conflict minerals applies here.
 Willful ignorance is not innocence.

 The case for abstention is not about purity.
 It is about protecting the quality of your own desire, maintaining an accurate perception of real people, sustaining the conditions for genuine intimacy, and refusing to participate in a supply chain without first accounting for it.
 These are practical and ethical reasons, not prudish ones.
+The claim is a defensible default standard for formation and trust, not a diagnostic claim about every viewer.
 You can hold this position without condemning others who reach different conclusions, but you should hold it with honest reasoning, not avoidance.

 The question worth sitting with is simple: what does this habit do to the life you are trying to build?
 If the answer requires you to not look too closely, that itself is an answer.